 If a farm’s treatment records are incomplete, a farm is more likely to send a cow to slaughter with violative drug residues in its edible tissue.

 Good control measures can help keep unsafe food from reaching consumers.
 In the restaurant industry, one such control measure is hand-washing.
 Frequent and effective hand-washing by restaurant employees reduces the spread of foodborne illnesses.2 Just as good hand-washing techniques can help keep food safe, so can adequate drug treatment records for food-producing animals.
 Careful records can help livestock owners and dairy producers easily know which drugs they used in their animals and when and also help them readily distinguish treated animals from untreated ones.

 - Name of the drug used;

 - Identity of the animal treated;

-- Date of each administration of each medication to the animal;
+- Date of each administration of the drug to the animal;

 - Dosage used;

-- The lawful written order of a licensed veterinarian in the context of a veterinarian-client-patient relationship for each drug used (if applicable);
+- The lawful written order of a licensed veterinarian in the context of a veterinarian-client-patient relationship (if applicable);

 - Name of the person who gave the drug;